IdeiGeniale/WebOS/README.md

 2. Log in using one of the provided credentials.
 3. Explore the desktop environment and launch apps from icons or the **Start** menu.
 4. All progress is auto-saved!
+5. Or use the official site at (https://ideigeniale.github.io/WebOS/)

 ---